5 Artful Ways To Keep a Conversation Going

 4. Be yourself to keep a conversation going.

 You may second guess everything you ask your conversation partner, especially if this is the first time the two of you have met.
-You might be a bit more stiff and formal with someone you don't know well.
+You might be a bit stiffer and formal with someone you don't know well.

 It's common to wonder how this person will react to a question or a story, so you may hold back or be less of yourself so you don't give the wrong impression or unintentionally offend.